duneanalytics/docs/docs/api/index.md

 This documentation describes all of the available API calls and properties of the returned objects.
 If you have any questions or feedback, please reach out to [api-feedback@dune.com](mailto:api-feedback@dune.com) or our #[dune-api](https://discord.com/channels/757637422384283659/1019910980634939433) Discord channel!

-### How does the API work?

-The API currently lets users:

-1. Execute a query
-2. Check the status of an execution
-3. Get the results of an execution
+!!!warning "API Executions != APP Executions"
     The only way to get query results from the Dune API is to execute a query using the Dune API.
 Results from API executions are not currently reflected on Dune’s website (and vice versa).

 ### Obtaining an API Key
 All plans on our new [credit-based pricing system](https://dune.com/pricing) come bundled with API access.